aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 - Access the device via the GUI by hovering over the diagram and clicking on the devices

 ![SSH to Devices (l3evpn)](step6.jpg)
+### Remove VRF Mapping

+This lab has been initially been stup for L3 EVPN.
+Some changes need to be made in the configuration before starting the lab.

+On Leaf1 and Leaf3
+- Remove the VRF vrf1 to VNI mapping on the VXLAN interface
+- Remove the VRF vrf1 in the bgp configuration

 ### Configure vlan 112

 On Leaf1 and Leaf3
 - Configure vlan 112
 - Configure a MAC VRF for this vlan
-- Configure the mapping VLAN to VNI on the VXLAN interface using vni 1112
+- Configure VLAN to VNI mapping on the VXLAN interface using vni 1112 for vlan 112
 - Configure SVI with the anycast IP address 172.16.112.1/24 in vrf1

 ### Turn Leaf2 into Host11